‘RHONJ’ Star Melissa Gorga, 40, Slammed As She Flaunts Toned Abs In New Instagram Post

 #ad Feeling the summer vibes + rocking the summer bod after my @boombod 7 day challenge ????
 These shots did exactly what I needed them to do – Banished my cravings, and helped make sure all the hard work I put in at the gym didn’t go to waste… even though I had more off days then on????10/10 recommend you take the 7 day challenge too ladies, plus they have buy one get one free! https://get.boombod.com/melissagorga

-However, others were more supportive of the stunning mom of three and her fit figure as she flashed her impossibly toned abs, with one fan commenting on Melissa’s sponsored post, “You look amazing with a thumbs up and a fire emoji.”
-Another asked, “How are you so fine.”
+However, others were more supportive of the stunning mom of three and her fit figure as she flashed her impossibly toned abs, with one fan commenting on Melissa’s sponsored post, “You look amazing” with a thumbs up and a fire emoji.
+Another asked, “How are you so fine?”

 In the picture, Gorga — who last showed off her abs in a yellow crop top in another ad for the brand, as The Inquisitr reported – had her flat and toned middle on full display in her tummy-baring ensemble while she also flexed her muscles to show off her impressive biceps.